-Director and Steering Committee
+Director and Steering Committee, ICF Research Branch

 Director, Swiss Paraplegic Research

-Prof. Stucki's new research agenda has been collaborating with the WHO's Classification, Terminology and Standards team in an international effort to implement the International Classification of Functioning, Disability and Health (ICF) in rehabilitation and the health sector in general.
-To facilitate human functioning sciences research, Prof. Stucki had initiated the ICF Research Branch at the former Institute for Health and Rehabilitation Sciences at Ludwig Maximilians University in Munich as an international research network under the auspices of WHO´s German Collaboration Center for the Family of International Classifications.
+Prof. Stucki's research agenda has been collaborating with the World Health Organization's (WHO) Classification, Terminology and Data Standards team in an international effort to implement the International Classification of Functioning, Disability and Health (ICF) in rehabilitation and the health sector in general.
+To facilitate human functioning sciences research, Prof. Stucki had initiated the ICF Research Branch at the former Institute for Health and Rehabilitation Sciences at Ludwig Maximilians University in Munich as an international research network under the auspices of WHO´s German Collaborating Center for the Family of International Classifications.
 Since 2005, he has been developing the Swiss Paraplegic Research (SPF) into a research institution with a comprehensive perspective.
 The goal of the SPF is to contribute to optimizing the quality of life of people with spinal cord injury (SCI) as well as "to learn for and from SCI" for the benefit of people with SCI and other health conditions.
 With his teams at the ICF Research Branch and SPF, Prof. Stucki has been playing a key role in WHO´s ICF research and implementation activities.

 In August 2009 he was appointed as Professor and Chair of the Seminar of Health Sciences and Health Policy (now Faculty of Health Sciences and Medicine) at the University of Luzern.
 Among other things, the Faculty facilitates the translation of research into practice - all with the goal of optimizing the functioning and social inclusion of people with health conditions.
 The section of Rehabilitation and its associated Center for Rehabilitation in Global Health Systems, a WHO collaborating centre, will focus on strengthening rehabilitative health strategies and researching them accordingly.